codeonlyjs/website/content/guide/apiRouter.md

 ### pattern {#RouteHandler#pattern}

-A string pattern or regular expression to match URL pathnames to this route handler
+A string pattern (see [`urlPattern`](apiUtilities#urlPattern)) or regular expression to match URL pathnames to this route handler.
+If not specified, all URL's will match.

 ```ts